Frequently Asked Questions about USDA Foods for School Nutrition Programs

 Who pays the warehouse and delivery charges?

 DPI pays warehouse and delivery charges using the school’s state match funds.
-When all of the state match funds have been used, your school will see a balance or total due to Booth Warehouse on your monthly invoice.
+When all of the state match funds have been used, your school will see a balance or total due on your monthly invoice.

 How often and where will I get deliveries?

 Deliveries are made monthly to one location per district.
-The schedule is set by the contractor, Booth Delivery Service.
+The schedule is set by the state contracted vendor.
 Your school is assigned a delivery week A, B, or C. Small schools are encouraged to consolidate deliveries (example: every other month) to save the minimum drop charge.
-Simply decline a survey during the particular month you do not wish to receive commodities.
+Simply decline a survey during the particular month you do not wish to receive USDA foods.